agnivade/wasmbrowsertest/README.md

 - Rename the binary to `go_js_wasm_exec`.
 - Add $GOBIN to $PATH if it is not already done.
 - Run tests as usual: `GOOS=js GOARCH=wasm go test`.
+- You can also take a cpu profile.
+Set the `-cpuprofile` flag for that.

 ## Ok, but how does the magic work ?